 Upon successful completion of the course, the student should be able to identify and solve standard problems arising in differential equations using appropriate computational techniques.
-In particular, a student will be able to:
+In particular a student will be able to:

 - 1. Give definitions of key mathematical terms (e.g., differential equation, solution to an ordinary differential equation), - 2.
 Apply differential equations to model various empirical behaviors, - 3.
-Classify differential equations by type, order and linearity; e.g., common 1st- and 2nd-order ordinary differential equations, - 4.
-Select and apply appropriate methods to solve common 1st- and 2nd-order ordinary differential equations, - 5.
+Classify differential equations by type, order and linearity - 4.
+Select and apply appropriate methods to solve common first- and second-order ordinary differential equations, - 5.
 Understand the purpose of the Laplace Transform and use it to solve differential equations, - 6.
 Have a basic understanding of numerical techniques for solving ordinary differential equations.